RyuseiNomi/TrainDelayReporter_iOS/README.md

 <img src="./assets/train_demo.gif" alt="demo" style="zoom:33%;" />

+[NOTE] This app is now not on AppStore.

 ## Architecture

 We make reference from [this article](https://nalexn.github.io/clean-architecture-swiftui/) when we consider how we build the app based on which idea.